 GeneCards Summary for ESPL1 Gene

-ESPL1 (Extra Spindle Pole Bodies Homolog 1 (S. Cerevisiae)) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include cysteine-type peptidase activity.
+ESPL1 (Extra Spindle Pole Bodies Like 1, Separase) is a Protein Coding gene.
+Diseases associated with ESPL1 include fallopian tube disease and kbg syndrome.
+Among its related pathways are Cell Cycle, Mitotic and Oocyte meiosis.
+GO annotations related to this gene include peptidase activity and cysteine-type peptidase activity.

 UniProtKB/Swiss-Prot for ESPL1 Gene

 Caspase-like protease, which plays a central role in the chromosome segregation by cleaving the SCC1/RAD21 subunit of the cohesin complex at the onset of anaphase.
 During most of the cell cycle, it is inactivated by different mechanisms.